Our Automatic Water Salesman will accept 250 inputs ($62.50). This can be 25¢ coins or bills up to $20.

 The HRV timer contains 2 sets of switches in one unit of 10 switches.
-To move the proper switches to the “ON” position, use a pointed object such as a retracted ballpoint pen.
+To move the correct switches to the ON or OFF position, use a pointed object such as a retracted ballpoint pen.
 DO NOT USE A PENCIL.
 The switches turn “ON” to the right.
 Remember: 1 quarter = 1 input. $1.00 = 4 inputs. $20.00 = 80 inputs.

 The top 7 switches (Time per Coin) determine the length of time the water will run for EACH COIN inserted.
 One second is minimum adjustment and accuracy.
 Determine the length of time you want the valve to be open.
 Turn ON the switches that equal that amount of time.
+All other switches OFF.

 At 50 psi, a 2” water line will flow approximately 2 gallons per second.
 This will vary with valve size, length of run, friction loss, etc. All examples are based on these parameters.
 Remember, smaller valves and/or lower pressure require more time.
-Larger valves and/or higher pressure = less time.
-Lower pressure = more time.
+Larger valves and/or higher pressure require less time.

 with switches 64; 32; 16; 8; 4; 2 ON (126 seconds).
 All other switches OFF.